DogFoodAdvisor is reader supported See how

 Which Jinx Recipes Get Our Best Ratings?

-Jinx dry product range is made up of six recipes which each receive the Dog Food Advisor’s rating, 5 stars.
+Jinx dry product range consists of eight recipes, each receiving the Dog Food Advisor’s rating of 5 stars.

 The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.